 To learn more: How to Determine Employee Class Codes

-Once you’ve determined who needs to be covered and the class code for each employee, add up the annual payroll for each group.
+Once you’ve determined who needs to be covered and the class code and rate for each employee, add up the annual payroll for each.
+Payroll numbers can be rounded to the nearest thousand dollars.

 - Full-time employees: Find annual estimated gross earnings for all full-time employees.